oemof/oemof-solph/README.rst

 Installation test
 -----------------

-Test the installation and the installed solver by running the installation test file.
+Test the installation and the installed solver by running the installation test in your virtual environment:

-To test whether the installation was successful simply run

 .. code:: console

   oemof_installation_test

-in your virtual environment.
 If the installation was successful, you will receive something like this:

 .. code:: console